Hailey-Ross/hails.Monitor/database_version/README.md

 ## ⚡️ Example Setup

 **Note:** The folder structure will follow the layout in this repo.
-Everything in the `PHP` folder should go in the root of your webserver.
+Everything in the `PHP` folder should go in the desired directory on your webserver.

 ### 1. Download the Files: